Istrian Coast Cycling Holiday

 Electric bikes are also available.

-Helmets are provided free of charge locally however we always recommend bringing your own if possible to ensure the best fit.
-Please note that it is compulsory to wear a helmet in Slovenia.
+Helmets are provided free of charge locally however we always recommend bringing your own.
+It is compulsory to wear a helmet.

 Accommodation

-Superior: Good quality 3 and 4 star hotels and guest houses.
+Superior: Good quality 3 and 4 star hotels.

 Local taxes: Some hotels have started to charge a local/tourist tax.
 These taxes are not included in the sale price of the tour and must be paid directly by you at check-in or checkout at the hotels.
 The fee varies and is frequently changing but as a guide, you may be asked to pay between €1-€4 per person per night.